 CAROL GROVE, Ph.D., is the author of Henry Shaw’s Victorian Landscapes: Missouri Botanical Garden and Tower Grove Park, which was named an Outstanding Academic Title by Choice magazine and won an Independent Publisher Bronze Medal in Regional Nonfiction.
 Grove is an adjunct assistant professor of American Art and Architecture at the University of Missouri–Columbia, where she teaches courses in landscape studies.
 With Cydney Millstein, she is currently coauthoring a forthcoming LALH book about Hare & Hare, a landscape architecture firm based in Kansas City, Missouri, and founded in 1910.

-KENNETH I. HELPHAND, FASLA, is professor emeritus of landscape architecture at the University of Oregon, where he has taught courses in landscape history, theory, and design since 1974.
-He is the author of four previous books and numerous articles.
+KENNETH I. HELPHAND, FASLA, author of Lawrence Halprin, is professor emeritus of landscape architecture at the University of Oregon.
+He has written four previous books and numerous articles.
 An Honorary Member of the Israel Association of Landscape Architects, Helphand is a former editor of Landscape Journal and chair of the Senior Fellows at Dumbarton Oaks.

 CATHERINE HOWETT, FASLA, the author of A World of Her Own Making: Katharine Smith Reynolds and the Landscape of Reynolda, is a professor emerita in the School of Environmental Design at the University of Georgia.
 She has also edited, written, or contributed to several previous books, including The Gardening Book of James L. Hunter: A Southern Planter (American Botanist, 1996), Land of Our Own: 250 Years of Landscape and Gardening Tradition in Georgia, 1733–1983 (Atlanta Historical Society, 1983), Residential Work of the Olmsted Firm in Georgia, 1893–1937 (Southern Garden History Society, 1993), and Abstracting the Landscape: The Artistry of Landscape Architect A. E. Bye (Pennsylvania State University Press, 1990).